MinaProtocol/mina/rfcs/0019-storing-client-data.md

 __NOTE: The types presented in OCaml code are disk representations of the types__

 In the Coda blockchain, there would be many different transactions sent and received from various people in the network.
-We would only be interested in hearing about several transactions involving certain people (i.e. friends).
-Therefore, a client should only keep a persistent record of transactions involving a white-list of people and they should be able to look up the contents of these transactions from a container.
+A client would only be interested in hearing about several transactions involving certain people (i.e. friends).
+Therefore, the client should only keep a persistent record of transactions involving a white-list of people and they should be able to look up the contents of these transactions from a container.
+Also, some applications would be interested in hearing everything that comes through the network (i.e. archive nodes, block explorers).
+Thus, a client should have the ability to record every object that they hear throughout the network.
 Here are the records for a transaction.
 Note that transactions could be either `user_commands` or `fee_transfers` for this design:

 ```ocaml
 module User_commands = struct